Shanmathan/festmap/README.md

 ## ✨ Overview

-In crowded event settings, UAVs (drones) create a temporary, robust network, allowing visitors to access real-time data and enjoy a guided experience with **interactive maps**, **facilities locators**, and **historical insights**.
+In crowded event settings, festmap allows visitors to access real-time data and enjoy a guided experience with **interactive maps**, **facilities locators**, and **historical insights**.
 This project ensures seamless connectivity and navigation even in remote or crowded areas! 🌐💼

 ---